Dobbs v. Jackson Women's Health Organization: Concurrences

 Thomas and Kavanaugh wrote separate concurrences.
 Thomas argued that the Court should go further in future cases, reconsidering other past Supreme Court cases that granted rights based on substantive due process, such as Griswold v.
 Connecticut (the right to contraception), Obergefell v.
 Hodges (the right to same-sex marriage), and Lawrence v.
 Texas (banned laws against private sexual acts).
 He wrote, "Because any substantive due process decision is 'demonstrably erroneous,' we have a duty to 'correct the error' established in those precedents."

 Kavanaugh wrote separately, making multiple comments.
 He stated that it would still be unconstitutional to prohibit a woman from going to another state to seek an abortion under the right to travel, and that it would be unconstitutional to retroactively punish abortions performed before Dobbs when they had been protected by Roe and Casey.

 Concurrence in judgment

-Writing separately, Roberts concurred in the judgment.
+Roberts concurred in the judgment only.
 He believed the Court should reverse the Fifth Circuit's opinion on the Mississippi law and that "the viability line established by Roe and Casey should be discarded."
-Roberts did not agree with the majority's ruling to overturn Roe and Casey in their entirety, finding it "unnecessary to decide the case before us".
-He suggested a more narrow opinion to justify the constitutionality of Mississippi's law without addressing whether to overturn Roe and Casey.
+Roberts did not agree with the majority's ruling to overturn Roe and Casey in their entirety, finding it "unnecessary to decide the case before us" and writing that overruling "Roe and Casey is a serious jolt to the legal system".
+He suggested a narrower opinion to justify the constitutionality of Mississippi's law without addressing whether to overturn Roe and Casey.
 Roberts also wrote that abortion regulations should "extend far enough to ensure a reasonable opportunity to choose, but need not extend any further."
-He said that the Court should "leave for another day whether to reject any right to an abortion at all."
+Under his approach, he wrote, the Court would "be free to exercise our discretion in deciding whether and when to take up" further abortion cases, "from a more informed perspective."
+Roberts closed by concluding that he is "not sure...that a ban on terminating a pregnancy from the moment of conception must be treated the same under the Constitution as a ban after fifteen weeks" and that "the Court's opinion and the dissent display a relentless freedom from doubt on the legal issue that I cannot share".